 Take the time to track your progress.
 It’s motivating, reassuring and validating.

-Use a spreadsheet or an online program like Personal Capital to see how close you are to financial independence.
+Use a spreadsheet or an online program like Empower to see how close you are to financial independence.
 It will be motivating and give you great insight into where you’re at with saving.

 If you’re able to keep your monthly expenses the same (avoid lifestyle creep!) while increasing your income – your savings rate explodes.